 I remember the catch-22 of trying to set up autographings for myself and Elizabeth Moon, when Kindred Rites and Remnant Population came out, and we could not get called back by larger bookstores to save our lives.
 We ended up signing with the bookstores that had supported us from the beginning (small genre bookstores and Waldenbooks at the malls) which was fine and wonderful, but did not expand anything at all for us.
 I especially remember that Barnes & Noble had instructed their bookstores to deal only with the PR people in NYC when setting up book signings.
 HarperCollins (my then publisher) insisted that this be done for every book they had – including genre (SF, fantasy and horror at HarperPrism).

 But when you called NYC, no one called you back.
 The HarperCollins PR department did not want to bother with any SF/Fantasy writers other than Neil Gaiman and Terry Pratchett, both who were probably happy to have NYC deal with the business, and who also didn’t need the autographings.
-When you pointed out that this new ruling meant that no B&N could book you without courting major grief, the PR folk had no way to give you a waver.
+When you pointed out that this new ruling meant that no B&N could book you without courting major grief, the PR folk had no way to give you a waiver.
 You had to try and convince the general manager at your local B&N to ignore NYC publishers and their own main office.
 Fortunately, the bookstore managers were desperate for activities and many cheerfully ignored NYC and scheduled anyone they thought might draw a gathering.

 If you’re getting confused, you’re not alone.
 Check out the article.
 I bring this up not only because of the increasing difficulty of a book/author being noticed on the Internet, much less anywhere else, but because of a disturbing trend I noticed last week.